UMGZ 32x18x8 [M6] GZ / N38

 Apart from immense strength, neodymium magnets have the following advantages:

-- Wide application in modern technologies – find application in computer drives, electric motors, medical equipment or other highly developed apparatuses.
+- Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets: